hazelcast/hazelcast-reference-manual/src/MapReduce.md

 ## MapReduce

-You have likely heard about MapReduce ever since Google released its [research white paper](http://research.google.com/archive/mapreduce.html) on this concept.
+You have likely heard about MapReduce ever since Google released its <a href="http://research.google.com/archive/mapreduce.html" target="_blank">research white paper</a>  on this concept.
 With Hadoop as the most common and well known implementation, MapReduce gained a broad audience and made it into all kinds of business applications dominated by data warehouses.

 MapReduce is a software framework for processing large amounts of data in a distributed way.
 Therefore, the processing is normally spread over several machines.
 The basic idea behind MapReduce is to map your source data into a collection of key-value pairs and reducing those pairs, grouped by key, in a second step towards the final result.